athlo9sky/music-displayer/README.md

 Go to the tab "API development tools"

-Copy 2 fields into our file
+Copy 2 fields into our file:
 App api_id
 App api_hash